 Yes.
 As leaders, we should care if employees are happy.
-Misoprostol for sale If we want to experience high engagement, low turnover, high productivity and authentic employee loyalty, we must create a culture of happiness.
+If we want to experience high engagement, low turnover, high productivity and authentic employee loyalty, we must create a culture of happiness.
 Happiness increases profits.

 Entrepreneur.com editorial contributor, Eric Su, summed it up best with his statement, “They say that money can’t buy you happiness, but according to the data, happiness sure can buy you money…”.
 We share below a few of the statistics, facts and supporting evidence from business experts to back this powerful statement.

 When evaluating the benefits of creatinga happy culture, the evidence is outstanding.
-Whether you look at your business from a perspective of “how can I reduce cost and avoid loss?” or if you look at your business from a perspective of “how can I maximize the talent & resources to increase profitability?”, you will find evidence that cheap cytotec without a prescription happiness is the answer.
+Whether you look at your business from a perspective of “how can I reduce cost and avoid loss?” or if you look at your business from a perspective of “how can I maximize the talent & resources to increase profitability?”, you will find evidence that happiness is the answer.

 If you are not actively working to create a culture of happiness, how much is unhappiness costing your organization?
 According to Gallup Management Journal (based on a Spring 2001 survey), each unhappy worker costs a company around $13,000/year.
 In the same study, they concluded that 74% of US workers report feeling detached (unhappy) from their work.

 We did the math!
 For an organization of only 100 employees at 74% unhappy employees costing $13,000/year/employee, the cost of unhappy employees is $962,000 annually.
 Wow!

 For the Profit Maximizers:

 What if you are actively working to create a culture of happiness?
 What is your organization gaining from the happiness culture?